 Another app-centric trick, one well-known to the Android-enthusiast community, is clearing your cache.
 This simple process can help boost your performance on Android by cycling and cleaning out any cached data leftover from unused or rarely-used apps, as well as system apps that can’t be uninstalled from your system.
 Most apps manage their cached data well enough, knowing when a cache-clear will be necessary for the system to continue running at a smooth and steady pace.
 Some applications, however, have absolutely no self-control—they’ll eat your system resources for breakfast, lunch, and dinner, and this can create some serious speed problems on Android.

-Once your phone has fully loaded the menu displaying what on your phone is using system memory, we want to find our “Cached data” option, typically listed towards the bottom of the display.
+Once your phone has fully loaded the menu displaying the list of apps using system memory, we want to find our “Cached data” option.
+This is typically listed towards the bottom of the display.
 Tapping this option will bring up an option to clear cached data for all of your applications.
-Though you can clear your cached data on an app-by-app basis, this will wipe your cached app data in one swing, making it much easier and faster than following through and selecting every single application on your device.
+Though you can clear your cached data on an app-by-app basis, this will wipe all your cached app data in one swing, making it much easier and faster than going through and individually selecting every single application on your device.

-It’s worth noting that some devices, including Google’s newest phones, the Pixel 2 and Pixel 2 XL, lack the option to clear cached data for all apps in one swing.
+It’s worth noting that some devices, including Google’s newest phones, the Pixel 2 and Pixel 2 XL, lack the option to clear cached data for all apps all in one go like this.
 Instead, you’ll have to rely on using the All Apps menu to manually clear out content from your device as need be.
-It’s frustrating, or even annoying, that Google didn’t build this obvious tool into Android Oreo out of the box, but considering only two percent of Android users have even received the update yet (and that most US-based Android users have Samsung phones with the capability built-in), it’s not too much of a concern.
+It’s frustrating that Google didn’t build this obvious tool into Android Oreo straight out of the box, but considering only two percent of Android users have even received the update yet (and that most US-based Android users have Samsung phones with the capability built-in), it’s not too much of a concern.

 Other Miscellaneous Tips

-Not everything fits nice and neat into a category like our suggestions above, so if you’re still looking for some quick fixes for your phone’s speed problems, try some of the following:
+Not everything fits neatly into a category like our suggestions above, so if you’re still looking for some quick fixes for your phone’s speed problems, try some of the following:

 - Open the Recent Apps menu on your phone by hitting the square icon at the bottom-right of your navigation bar (for Samsung phones prior to the Galaxy S8, it’s the left hardware button).
 Swipe away all your recent applications to clear them from your memory.